 Don't blame her.
-Wouldn't you also scream your head off if you saw a fly named Andre – who happens to be your husband, no less – coming straight at you?
+Wouldn't you also scream your head off if you saw a fly named Andre – who also happens to be your husband – coming straight at you?

 Besides Scream Queen Patricia Owens' vocal prowess, what makes this scene indelible is Neumann's camera, which allows us to witness Owens howling in horror through the compound eyes of the giant fly head itself.
 In other words, the screen is split into multiple areas, each featuring a close-up of the bellowing fly-wife.

 David Hedison (later one of the stars of the long-running 1960s TV series Voyage to the Bottom of the Sea) plays the unlucky Andre, a scientist who accidentally swaps heads with a buzzing fly.
 Veterans Herbert Marshall and Vincent Price round out the cast.